The Two of Us (1930 film)

 The Two of Us (Swedish: Vi två) is a 1930 drama film directed by John W. Brunius and starring Edvin Adolphson, Margit Manstad and Erik Berglund.
 It was produced and distributed by the Swedish subsidiary of Paramount Pictures at the company's Joinville Studios.
 It was one of a large number of multiple-language versions shot at Joinville during the early years of the sound era.
 It is a Swedish-language remake of the 1929 Hollywood film The Lady Lies.

+This was Anna-Lisa Fröberg's film debut.

 Synopsis

 A New York widower shocks his two grown-up children when he takes up with a shop assistant in a fashion store, and they seek to break up the developing relationship.